First-Return Statistics in Henyey-Greenstein Scattering: Colored Motzkin Polynomials and the Cauchy Kernel: Abstract

 \section{Abstract}

 We study first-return statistics for photons undergoing three-dimensional Henyey--Greenstein scattering in a semi-infinite medium.
 In previous work, we showed that one-dimensional first-passage probabilities expand in Catalan and Motzkin generating functions.
 Extending to three dimensions requires a Boundary Truncation Factor (BTF) that accounts for the restricted angular phase space imposed by the boundary.
 Extensive Monte Carlo simulations are used to determine the BTF empirically as a function of scattering order and anisotropy.
 For moderate anisotropy, the BTF is accurately described by a Cauchy kernel with parameters depending only on the Henyey--Greenstein asymmetry factor.
 This closed-form expression reproduces Monte Carlo results to 1--2\% accuracy over a broad range of scattering orders.
 At higher anisotropy, systematic deviations from the Cauchy form are observed and can be reduced using a one-parameter generalized kernel.
-The resulting framework provides a computationally efficient mapping from three-dimensional anisotropic transport to one-dimensional combinatorial first-passage theory.
+We further extend the framework to oblique incidence by replacing the normal-incidence return probability with a Legendre-series formula; the BTF parameters and Motzkin counting machinery are independent of incidence angle, so only the anchor point of the algorithm changes.
+The resulting framework provides a computationally efficient mapping from three-dimensional anisotropic transport at arbitrary incidence to one-dimensional combinatorial first-passage theory.